gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

      SCTP association.

-   * Limited overhead on a per packet basis, with 4 bytes for the CRYPTO chunk plus the DTLS record overhead.
+   * Limited overhead on a per packet basis, with 4 bytes for the DTLS chunk plus the DTLS record overhead.
 The DTLS overhead is dependent on the DTLS version.

    * Support of SCTP packet plain text payload sizes up to